-Water Cremation, by Aquamation is the natural and green alternative to both traditional fire cremation and burial.
+Environmentally Friendly Cremations is a green funeral director that specialises in Water Cremation, by Aquamation®.
+Water Cremation is the green and ethical alternative to both traditional fire cremation and burial.

 Water Cremation operates at a much lower temperature than fire cremation and produces less than 10% of the carbon emissions.
 A Water Cremation also produces much fewer carbon emissions than a standard burial.

 Fire cremation releases chemicals into the atmosphere, including carbon monoxide, fine soot, sulphur dioxide, heavy metals, and mercury emissions from dental fillings, which are particularly concerning.
 The toxic mercury emissions have been proven to cause serious health problems for the people living near the crematoriums.
 These health problems include Cancer, Autism and Stillbirth.

 Water Cremation does not create toxic mercury emissions or any other type of pollution and is better for the health of nearby communities.

 ARCHBISHOP EMERITUS DESMOND TUTU — the anti-Apartheid leader, Nobel Laureate, and Anglican Archbishop Emeritus who called climate change “one of the greatest moral challenges of our time” requested Aquamation® or Water Cremation, as an eco-friendly final disposition for his body.